junbetterway/spring-cloud-func-aws-lambda-kafka-event-source-basic/README.md

 }
 ```

-One thing to notice from above response is that we received a payload with no "Jun King" as part of it.
-Well, one thing to notice is the following key-value pair under the topic-names-0:
+One thing to notice from above response is that we received a __Hello there + JSON payload__ with no "Jun King" as part of it.
+Well, one thing to notice is the following key-value pair under the *topic-names-0* array:

 ```
 "value": "SnVuIEtpbmc="
 ```

-One can use this __[Online Base64Decoder](https://www.base64decode.org/)__ and enter the value "SnVuIEtpbmc=" then click Decode - one will get our expected String message "Jun King".
+One can use this __[Online Base64Decoder](https://www.base64decode.org/)__ and enter the value "SnVuIEtpbmc=" then click __Decode__ - one will get our expected String message "Jun King".
 I have posted a question on __[Stack Overflow](https://stackoverflow.com/questions/66435134/aws-lambda-with-apache-kafka-trigger-returns-problem-lambda-internal-error-pl)__ with an initial failure on the AWS Lambda trigger but has a follow-up question on the possible approach on this payload as we can simply decode this via our application code but that would mean we will have to traverse this and make our code AWS infra-aware.

 In any case, doing another producer message will trigger our newly created AWS Lambda function thus, we have successfully created an event-triggered AWS Lambda function running a Spring Boot application and listening to a self-managed Apache Kafka cluster.